 Here are some other good things to know when planning your Murtle Lake trip:

-• If avoiding the busiest times are a priority for you, I’d aim to visit away from holiday weekends (Canada Day, BC Day, Labour Day).
+- If avoiding the busiest times is a priority for you, I’d aim to visit away from holiday weekends (Canada Day, BC Day, Labour Day).
 I’d also suggest exploring the North Arm rather than the West Arm

 Canoe rentals